collectiveacuity/pocketLab/README.rst

 ===============
 Getting Started
 ===============
 This module is designed to manage the development operations of lab projects and make it easier to deploy code across different platforms.
-Pocket Lab relies heavily upon docker to provide consistency across development environments but it also streamlines the docker workflow without compromising the security of credentials and sensitive code.
+Pocket Lab relies heavily upon Docker to provide consistency across development environments but it also streamlines the Docker workflow without compromising the security of credentials and sensitive code.

 Register a project in the working directory::